SandraBotica/CryptoClustering/README.md

  - Questions answered in a markdown block.
  - The PCA data was plotted as a scatter plot using the predicted cluster groups.

-4. Composite plote for the elbow plot and scatter plots were created to visualise and compare the data.
+4. Composite plots for the elbow plot and scatter plots were created to visualise and compare the data.
- -  - Questions answered in a markdown block.
+ - Questions answered in a markdown block.

 ### Enjoy marking!
 ### Sandra